JMSDOnline/vstacklet/docs/setup/vstacklet-server-stack.sh.md

 #### return codes:

-- 39 - php and hhvm cannot be installed at the same time, please choose one
+- 46 - php and hhvm cannot be installed at the same time, please choose one.
-- 40 - failed to install php dependencies
+- 47 - failed to install php dependencies.
-- 41 - failed to install php memcached extension
+- 48 - failed to enable php memcached extension.
-- 42 - failed to install php redis extension
+- 49 - failed to enable php redis extension.

 #### examples: